-Writing a check to a charity can feel good, and it is a way to do good in your community.
-However, charities benefit from donations of money and time, and if you have been wondering if you can do more in your community, now is the time to broaden your ideas about "giving back."
+Writing a check to a nonprofit can feel good, and it is a way to do good in your community.
+However, nonprofit organizations benefit from donations of money and time, and if you have been wondering if you can do more in your community, now is the time to broaden your ideas about "giving back."

 Giving time can be incredibly helpful for a charity.
 Sometimes in the nonprofit world, monetary donations come with requests or parameters around them.
 Donations of time, on the other hand, offer organizations more flexibility and can make a tremendous difference.